reddit/devvit/devvit-docs/versioned_docs/version-0.11/reddit_developer_funds.md

 ## Program rules

+- After you upload your first app (a test app counts!), you'll be sent an onboarding message to let you know you qualify for the program.
 - Apps can only qualify once for each reward tier.
 - Don’t use spam, bots, or other forms of view manipulation, which may result in your disqualification from the program
 - The community comes first.
 Apps should only be installed where relevant, useful, or enriching